newt0/gatsbybootcamp-transcription/8.Gatsby Data with GraphQL/chapter8.md

 Use `GraphQL` in the browser to fetch the `author`, making sure you get the correct value back.
 Once you know how to fetch the `author`, update the footer component to display the dynamic author value instead of these static one.
 So right now, `Andrew Mead`, that's hard coated in the footer component.
-I want this value to come from the `siteMetaData` instead.
+I want this value to come from the `sitemetedata` instead.
 Once you have that in place, you're gonna test your work.
 So actually make sure that you can see the name show up.
 And when you change the name in the `gatsby.config` file, you should see it change in the browser as well.